Help us discover who you are through your application essays

 - Get another opinion.
 Ask: Does it sound like me?
 Is it interesting from the start?
 Honest?

 - Proofread!
 Check grammar and spelling, more than once.
-Don't forget that spell check doesn't catch everything.
+Spell check doesn't catch everything.

-- Cut and paste your saved file into the Common Application.
+- Cut and paste your saved file into the application.
 This way you will have a separate record of it.

 More writing tips:

 The essay is an example of your writing ability.
 Create a strong opening, an interesting middle, and a clear conclusion.
 What else?

 - Narrow your topic and try to be as specific and concrete as possible.

 - The essay doesn’t need to be a tome.
 In about 500 words, you should be able to express who you are or what is important to you.